Barre, Massachusetts, c. 1808

 Moved to OSV, 1986

 The Bixby House is Old Sturbridge Village’s best researched and restored home.
-It was home to the Bixby family from 1826 until the 1870s and was donated to the Village by the Derby family in 1974.
+It was home to the Bixby family from 1826 until the 1870s and was donated to the Village by the Derby family (Bixby descendants) in 1974.
 At the time the house was donated, it still contained many original 19th-century furnishings; few modernizations had been made.
-Today, the walls, windows, fireplaces, architectural details, and many of the objects in the Bixby House are original, and the wallpaper, paint colors, and furnishings are close replicas.